Somaliland: Restoration of sovereignty (end of the unity with Somalia)

 Although the SNM at its inception had a unionist constitution, it eventually began to pursue independence, looking to secede from the rest of Somalia.
 Under the leadership of Abdirahman Ahmed Ali Tuur, the local administration declared the northwestern Somali territories independent at a conference held in Burao between 27 April 1991 and 15 May 1991.
 Tuur then became the newly established Somaliland polity's first President, but subsequently renounced the separatist platform in 1994 and began instead to publicly seek and advocate reconciliation with the rest of Somalia under a power-sharing federal system of governance.
+A brief armed conflict had begun in January 1992 against rebels against Tuur in the period that he was in power, lasting until August 1992, when it was settled by a conference at the town of Sheikh.

 Muhammad Haji Ibrahim Egal was appointed as Tuur's successor in 1993 by the Grand Conference of National Reconciliation in Borama, which met for four months, leading to a gradual improvement in security, as well as a consolidation of the new territory.
-Egal was reappointed in 1997, and remained in power until his death on 3 May 2002.
+Another armed conflict between the Somaliland government, now under Egal, and rebels began, as militias of the Eidagalley clan occupied Hargeisa airport for some time.
+Conflict re-erupted when troops of the government attacked the airport to drive out the Eidagalley militias in October 1994, sparking a new war that would spread out of Hargeisa and last until around April 1995, with a rebel defeat.
+Around the same time, Djiboutian-backed forces of the Issa-dominated United Somali Front attempted and failed to carve out Issa-inhabited areas of Somaliland.
+Egal was re-appointed in 1997 and remained in power until his death on 3 May 2002.
 The vice-president, Dahir Riyale Kahin, who was during the 1980s the highest-ranking National Security Service (NSS) officer in Berbera in Siad Barre's government, was sworn in as president shortly afterward.
 In 2003, Kahin became the first elected president of Somaliland.

 The war in southern Somalia between Islamist insurgents on the one hand, and the Federal Government of Somalia and its African Union allies on the other, has for the most part not directly affected Somaliland, which, like neighbouring Puntland, has remained relatively stable.

 2001 constitutional referendum

-In August 2000, President Egal's government distributed thousands of copies of the proposed constitution throughout Somaliland for consideration and review by the people.
+In August 2000, Egal's government distributed thousands of copies of the proposed constitution throughout Somaliland for consideration and review by the people.
 One critical clause of the 130 individual articles of the constitution would ratify Somaliland's self-declared independence and final separation from Somalia, restoring the nation's independence for the first time since 1960.
-In late March 2001, President Egal set the date for the referendum on the Constitution for 31 May 2001.

-A constitutional referendum was held in Somaliland on 31 May 2001.
-The referendum was held on a draft constitution that affirmed Somaliland's independence from Somalia.
-99.9% of eligible voters took part in the referendum and 97.1% of them voted in favour of the constitution.
+In late March 2001, Egal set the date for the referendum on the Constitution for 31 May 2001.
+99.9% of eligible voters took part in the referendum, and 97.1% of them voted in favour of the constitution.